Degrees in Earth and Environmental Systems

 The purpose of this program is to deliver a multidisciplinary education with environmental geosciences as a foundation while drawing upon existing courses from a diverse array of campus programs.
 The emphases in this program is to span local to global concerns.
 Core knowledge is developed through a set of required courses across several disciplines, emphasizing the Geosciences, and through required and elective core courses.
 You must choose one track from the following list of 3 (at least 21 credits) to complete the B.S. or B.A. degree in Earth and Environmental Systems.

-Please contact the Earth and Environmental Systems undergraduate advisor, Glenn Thackray, to learn more about these degrees.
+Please contact the Earth and Environmental Systems undergraduate advisor, Sarah Godsey, to learn more about these degrees.

 Bachelor of Science in Earth and Environmental Systems